YashB63/GFG-Daily-Questions/README.md

     Note: If you are having two multiple equally apart from N then we will choose the smallest element among them.

+Day 46:

+  Q1: Water the plants:

+    A gallery with plants is divided into n parts, numbered 0, 1, 2, 3, ..., n-1.
+There are provisions
+    for attaching water sprinklers in every division.

+    A sprinkler with range x at division i can water all divisions from i-x to i+x.

+    Given an array gallery[] consisting of n integers, where gallery[i] is the range of the sprinkler at partition i (a power of -1 indicates no sprinkler attached), return the minimum number of sprinklers that need to be turned on to water the entire gallery.

+    If there is no possible way to water the full length using the given sprinklers, print -1.

+  Q2: Shortest path from 1 to n:

+    Consider a directed graph whose vertices
+    are numbered from 1 to n.

+    There is an edge from a vertex i to a vertex j if and only if either j = i + 1 or j = 3 * i.

+    The task is to find the minimum number of edges in a path from vertex 1 to vertex n.

+  Q3: Modular Multiplicative inverse:

+    Given two integers ‘a’ and ‘m’.
+    The task is to find the smallest modular multiplicative inverse of ‘a’ under modulo ‘m’.

+    if it does not exist then return -1.